bbauska/LFS171x/README.md

 At Hyperledger, we're growing many different kinds of ledger technologies.

-Here, you'll find communities of software developers working together to propel open source blockchain frameworks and tools into the future to deployment and adoption.
+Here, you'll find communities of software developers working together to propel open-source blockchain frameworks and tools into the future to deployment and adoption.

-Businesses with strict blockchain requirements trust Hyperledger because it's hosted by the Linux Foundation, and its projects are developed by an open source community.
+Businesses with strict blockchain requirements trust Hyperledger because it's hosted by the Linux Foundation, and its projects are developed by an open-source community.

 Developers can collaborate on a global level across company and industry lines to create innovative, modular, open source components and platforms.

-It's this open source approach that allows for the kind of transparency, longevity, collaboration, community, and, of course, security that blockchain needs to become more mainstream, which is what Hyperledger is all about.
+It's this open-source approach that allows for the kind of transparency, longevity, collaboration, community, and, of course, security that blockchain needs to become more mainstream, which is what Hyperledger is all about.

 Hyperledger projects are meant to help you focus on developing your business solutions and feel confident that the legal, technical and organizational infrastructure is in place,
 thanks to Hyperledger and the Linux Foundation.

-These are all open source projects, and anyone is welcome to pick them up and use them, no fee or permission required.
+These are all open-source projects, and anyone is welcome to pick them up and use them, no fee or permission required.

-Of course, this only represents a fraction of what open source blockchain technologies can do now and in the future.
+Of course, this only represents a fraction of what open-source blockchain technologies can do now and in the future.

 It's time to ask yourself: who will you trust with your trust network?